Yale-BIDS-Chen-Lab/llm_memorization/eval/README.md

 ### BERT and BART evalution metric
-To evaluate using BERTScore and BARTScore, you will need to follow the commands below:
+To evaluate using BERTScore and BARTScore, you need to follow the commands below:
 1. Make a package
 ```
 touch __init__.py